The path of trash.

 The trip for trash starts in your trash can at home, goes through local waste haulers, sometimes through the county and always to a landfill.

 Find out more of the details below.

-The hauler picks up the trash and trucks it to either a transfer station, or a landfill.
+The hauler picks up the trash and trucks it to either a transfer station or a landfill.

 What is a Transfer Station?

 The principal behind modern sanitary landfills is to bury trash in the most contained way possible.
 Trash is delivered by trucks to what is called the "open cell".
 This is the only part of the landfill that has trash visible at the surface.
 After being delivered, the trash is driven over by heavy machines called compactors.
 A lot of materials contain air, and the compactors squeeze out as much air as possible.
 After the cell is full, it is covered permanently with a layer of material, usually dirt or something similar.
-At that point there is new cell opened until it is filled.
+At that point there is a new cell opened until it is filled.

-Where are the Landfills?
+Where are the local landfills?

 How much trash do we make?